-This policy and related procedures apply to all staff, contractors, consultants, trustees and partners.
+This policy and related procedures apply to all staff, consultants, trustees and partners.

-The Law
+UK Law

-The UK Bribery Act 2010 came into force on 1 July 2011.
-It is aimed at boosting UK anti-corruption law and creates four offences:
+Integrity Action abides by The UK Bribery Act 2010, which is aimed at boosting UK anticorruption law and creates four offences:

 - Bribing another person offering, promising or giving a reward to induce a person to perform a relevant function or activity improperly. - Being bribed the accepting of, agreeing to accept or requesting of a reward in return for performing a relevant function or activity improperly. - Bribing a foreign public official trying to influence a foreign public official with the intention of obtaining or retaining business in a situation where the public official was not permitted or required by law to be influenced. - Failure to prevent bribery the 'corporate offence' where an organisation fails to stop people who are operating on its behalf from being involved in bribery.